 Conferences, Conventions and Exhibitions

-Rio is one of the most popular locations for large exhibitions and conferences in Brazil and has the infrastructure to host major events.
+Rio is one of the most popular locations for large exhibitions and conferences in Brazil and has the infrastructure – as the World Cup and Olympics demonstrated – to host major events.
 The Rio Convention & Visitors Bureau can help you or a tour operator in the organisation of conventions, exhibitions, incentive programmes and meetings.

 The most widely accepted credit cards in Brazil are MasterCard, Visa and American Express.
 Diners is also still popular in Brazil.